quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

  - Introduction to the use of financial machine learning to *explain* modern phenomenon in finance.
 - Understand how credible theory is needed to build successful algorithmic trading and investment strategies
 	- how can we use ML to build better financial theories?

-	## Overview
-This module will introduce the modern practices in quantitative investing using algorithms and computer age statistical inference.
-The module is based on the emerging topic of [financial data science](https://jfds.pm-research.com/).
-	As Efron and Hastie (2016) explains:
->> Broadly speaking, algorithms are what statisticians do while inference says why they do them.
-A energetic brand of the statistical enterprise has ﬂourished in the new century, data science, emphasizing algorithmic thinking rather than its inferential justiﬁcation.

-While the era of "Big Data" has provide a backdrop for the rapid expansion of immense computer-based processing algorithms, for instance random forest for prediction, inferential arguments for their support are emerging as an exciting new area.
-This is true for financial research questions where the complexity of the **data story**^[Or more formally the data generating process which underpins the sample] result in notoriously noise covariance matrices.
-A  small percentage of information these matrices contain is *signal*, which is tpyically systemically supressed by arbitrage forces.
-This course will introduce best practice techniques in financial data science which can help illicit economic meaningful *signal* and answer contemporary financial research questions.

-# Course material
+# Self Study
+Much of the content for this course is self-contained within the lecture and online canvas notes.
+Where you find a gap in your background knowledge, you may also wish to consult one of the following texts and the relevant papers referenced in the course plan.

-## Reading
+## Core Reading
 1. López de Prado, Marcos.
 2020.
 "Machine Learning for Asset Managers."
 In Elements in Quantitative Finance.
 Cambridge University Press.
+### Advanced Reading
 2. ------.
 2018.
 Advances in Financial Machine Learning.
 John Wiley & Sons.
 3. Efron, Bradley, and Trevor Hastie.
 2016.
 Computer Age Statistical Inference.
 Cambridge University Press.
 4. Dempster, M.A.H., Juho Kanniainen,John Keane,Erik Vynckier.
 2018.
 High-Performance Computing in Finance: Problems, Methods, and Solutions.
 Cambridge University Press.
+5. Dixon, Matthew F., Igor Halperin, and Paul Bilokon.
+2020.
+Machine Learning in Finance: From Theory to Practice.
+Springer International Publishing.

-## Course plan
+# Course plan

 | Topic | Week | Learning outcome| Book chapters | Papers to read |
 | :---:| :---:|:----------------:|:-------------:|:--------------:|